 During each spring semester, student organizations will be given an opportunity to renew their formal recognition status for the new academic year.
-Forms provided by the Student Affairs office will be made available for this purpose.
-If, at any time, the nature, purpose or structure of the organization changes from that which was originally approved, these changes must be communicated to the Student Affairs office.
+Forms provided by the Dean of Students Office will be made available for this purpose.
+If, at any time, the nature, purpose or structure of the organization changes from that which was originally approved, these changes must be communicated to the Dean of Students Office.
 Failure to renew result in loss of formal recognition.
 Formal recognition may be restored by following the procedure outlined in section I.